eanderson-ei/mi2-dashboard/README.md

 }
 ```

-When deploying to Heroku, go to the Config Vars option under 'Settings' and paste the json there.
-The `KEY` will be `VALID_USERNAME_PASSWORD_PAIRS` and the `Value` will be the contents of the json file.
+When deploying to Heroku, go to the Config Vars option under 'Settings' and paste the content of the json file there.
+The `KEY` will be `VALID_USERNAME_PASSWORD_PAIRS` and the `VALUE` will be the contents of the json file.

 The try/except block allows the same code to work in both environments.
 Note you could save the passwords within a system environment variable locally, but I find that messy.